KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

+## 2025-01-23
+**Task**: Re-evaluated architecture after research; planning return to direct SGX integration inside ioquake3.
+- Investigated alternatives to the standalone SGX anticheat process after encountering IPC limitations in simulation mode.
+- Found an official MSVC-compatible Visual Studio 2019 solution for ioquake3 under `misc/msvc142` on GitHub.
+- Confirmed with ioquake3 community via Discord that this solution is viable and actively maintained.
+- Determined that direct enclave integration would be more maintainable in the long term.
+- Decided to move away from the standalone EXE model and plan a return to embedded SGX interaction from within the engine itself.
+- Began designing a flexible enclave interface that can be called internally from within ioquake3 without relying on IPC.

+**Problems Encountered**:
+- IPC development in simulation mode is becoming difficult to scale.
+- Simulation constraints make it hard to test scenarios that mimic deployment on actual SGX-enabled hardware.
+- External daemon architecture introduces latency and unnecessary complexity when running test cases during development.
+- No secure method currently exists to guard against man-in-the-middle (MITM) interception between the daemon and engine — especially problematic when dealing with tampered clients.

+**Solution**:
+- Investigated MSVC project conversion and confirmed ioquake3 can now be built with Visual Studio, solving ABI incompatibility.
+- This makes it feasible to directly link the SGX runtime and load enclaves internally from within the engine.
+- Will keep simulation mode for now, but design future-facing code paths for hardware enclave support.

+**Reflection**:
+This architectural shift feels like a return to first principles.
+The standalone anticheat daemon was conceptually strong and mirrored commercial systems, but it ultimately created too many layers between the game logic and the enclave.
+The IPC approach was also inherently vulnerable — without shared memory sealing or TLS, any local attacker with admin access could MITM the communication.
+Embedding the enclave directly into the engine solves this cleanly and aligns better with SGX's design philosophy.
+By leveraging the MSVC project, I no longer have to fight ABI mismatch issues between MinGW and the Intel SGX SDK.
+Long-term, this design gives me more control, less latency, and eliminates IPC security pitfalls, which I am not all too confident about guarding against, such as interception.

+**Next Steps**:
+- Clone a fresh copy of the `msvc142` ioquake3 project and open it in Visual Studio.
+- Write a wrapper function for `update_health()` in an SGX-compatible enclave interface.
+- Replace `G_Damage()` health logic with a secure ECALL call.
+- Add conditional compile paths to toggle between simulation mode and stub logic for easier debugging.

+---

 ## 2025-01-19
 **Task**: Set up SGX simulation and created a standalone console demo app for enclave-secured health logic.
 - Successfully built ioquake3 in CLion using Cygwin + MinGW after resolving toolchain setup issues.